High Risk Infant Follow-Up

 - Coordinator services (including assisting families in accessing identified, needed interventions and facilitating linkages to other agencies and services).

 All HRIF services are provided by a multidisciplinary team including, but not limited, to a Medical Director (Pediatrician or Neonatologist), Social Worker, Ophthalmologist, Audiologist, an HRIF Coordinator, and an individual to perform the developmental assessment.
+All members of the HRIF multidisciplinary team require CCS paneling.
+Information regarding paneling and the online application can be found at:

-Becoming a California Children's Services Provider
+Becoming a California Children's Services Provider.

-California Perinatal Quality Care Collaborative (CPQCC)
+the California Perinatal Quality Care Collaborative (CPQCC), a Quality of Care

 01-0419 | 04-24-19 | Clarification of Hypoglycemia Medical Eligibility Criteria |